 I designed my own teal pumpkin file this year—you can print out the JPG/PNG and hang on a sign in your window, or use the cut files to make a Teal Pumpkin Project.

-Download the Teal Pumpkin Project SVG Here
+Download the Free Teal Pumpkin Project File under SVGs C138

 I made this banner to hang from our front door along to go along with a teal pumpkin (a fake one, so we can use it next year!).
 I cut my teal pumpkin SVG out of felt using the Rotary Blade on my Cricut Maker.
 It really does cut felt so much better than the Fine Point Blade.